The Ugly Duckling and Me!

 The Ugly Duckling and Me! is a 2006 animated film directed by Michael Hegner and Karsten Kiilerich.
 Intended for a family audience, it is a modern adaptation of the 1843 fairy tale "The Ugly Duckling" by Hans Christian Andersen.
 The Yorkshire Post described it as a "feel good" film for family audiences.
-The film follows over a rat named Ratsco who has a dream about having his own family.
-The life changes when an egg falls out of its nest revealing an ugly duckling with brushy wings, and he soon becomes a father.
+The film follows over a rat named Ratso who strives to become a famous showman.
+His life changes when an egg falls out of its nest revealing an ugly duckling with brushy grey wings, and he is forced to becomes a father.
 It also won an award at the China International Cartoon and Digital Art Festival.
-The film initially premiered in Denmark on April 6, 2006.
+The film initially premiered in Denmark on 6 April 2006.

 Plot

-While working of a local army and finding a glass of ink, Professor Mukling the cat wins a nest full of eggs for a family of birds.
-A stork is assigned to deliver the nest, but due to his bumble antics, drops one egg after bumping into a nearby cliff.
-The egg rolls into a home full of chickens and is placed into a cage with the chicks.